 projection

-The French mathematician Girard Desargues researching more on this new type of geometry had the necessity to have a point at infinity, he introduced the concept of a line at infinity which helped defined the point infinity as follows
+The French mathematician Girard Desargues , researching more on this new type of geometry, had the necessity to have a point at infinity.
+He introduced the concept of a line at infinity, which helped define the point at infinity as follows:

 projective plane

-An ordinary plane + the line at infinity is called a projective plane
+An ordinary plane plus the line at infinity is called a projective plane

-In 1D there’s the projective line which is an ordinary line + one point at infinity which can be reached by moving towards each end of the line
+In 1D, there’s the projective line, which is an ordinary line plus one point at infinity that can be reached by moving towards each end of the line.

 Projective line